-The historic Hotel De Anza opened its doors to the public on February 26, 1931.
-The original concept of the hotel began in 1929, the end of the infamous Roaring Twenties, after the West Santa Clara Development Association planned to build one of the only “first‐class hotels” in San Jose.
-H.H.
-Weeks, the De Anza’s original architect, designed the 144-room hotel to be built at a cost of $505,000.
-Together with builder Carl Swenson the construction of the ten-story building was completed in just one year.
+The architect of the endeavor, H.H.
+Weeks, designed a 144-room hotel to be built at a cost of $505,000.
+Partnering with builder Carl Swenson, the construction of the ten-story building was completed in just one year.